-- Initial pre-conversion going concern deficits for each participating employer are to be funded by the employer over a period of time in accordance with the transfer agreement between the employer and the Joint Sponsors. - Transition of responsibility to UPP for losses and gains arising after the conversion date on preconversion assets and liabilities is determined per the Sponsors' Agreement.
+- Initial pre-conversion going concern deficits for each participating employer are to be funded by the employer over a period of time in accordance with the transfer agreement between the employer and the Joint Sponsors. - Transition of responsibility to both members and employers for losses and gains arising after the conversion date on pre-conversion assets and liabilities is determined per the Funding Policy.